In a previous review, I looked at the Braun Silk Epil 9 that was one of the high tech and expensive epilators available in the market.

-These range from the armpits, legs and arms.
-Some even used this on their face and private parts though I would not recommend using on those areas.
+Women loved the results on their armpits, legs, and arms.
+Some even used this on their face and private parts though I would not recommend using those areas.

-But I must warn you to expect a level of pain while using this because of how much of the tweezers are exposed.
+But expect a level of pain using it because of the number of tweezers exposed.

 How much pain?